 John B. Beer and Susan Stewart are a great starting point for your to rank your favorites on this listFrom reputable, prominent, and well known literary scholars to the lesser known literary scholars of today, these are some of the best professionals in the literary scholar field.
 If you want to answer the questions, "Who are the most famous literary scholars ever?" and "What are the names of famous literary scholars?" then you're in the right place.
 (17 items)

-Richard Warrington Baldwin Lewis was an American literary scholar and critic.
-He gained a wider reputation when he won a 1976 Pulitzer Prize for biography, the first National Book Critics Circle Award for nonfiction, and a Bancroft Prize for his biography of Edith Wharton.
+Richard Warrington Baldwin Lewis (November 1, 1917 in Chicago, Illinois - June 13, 2002 in Bethany, Connecticut) was an American literary scholar and critic.
+He gained a wider reputation when he won a 1976 Pulitzer Prize for Biography or Autobiography, the first National Book Critics Circle Award for nonfiction, and a Bancroft Prize for his biography of Edith Wharton.
 The New York Times called the book "a beautifully wrought, rounded portrait of the whole woman, including the part of her that remained in shade during her life" and said that the "expansive, elegant biography ... can stand as literature, if nothing else."
-He was the Neil Gray Professor of English and American Studies at Yale University, where he taught from 1959 until his retirement in 1988; from 1966 to 1972, he was ...moresee more on R. W. B. Lewis
+He was the Neil Gray Professor of English and American Studies at Yale ...more on Wikipediasee more on R. W. B. Lewis

-Attipate Krishnaswami Ramanujan also known as A. K. Ramanujan was an Indian poet and scholar of Indian literature who wrote in both English and Kannada language.
+Attipate Krishnaswami Ramanujan (16 March 1929 – 13 July 1993) also known as A. K. Ramanujan was an Indian poet and scholar of Indian literature who wrote in both English and Kannada.
 Ramanujan was a poet, scholar, a philologist, folklorist, translator, and playwright.
-His academic research ranged across five languages: English Kannada, Tamil, Telugu, and Sanskrit.
+His academic research ranged across five languages: English, Kannada, Tamil, Telugu, and Sanskrit.
 He published works on both classical and modern variants of this literature and argued strongly for giving local, non-standard dialects their due.
 Though he wrote widely and in a number of genres, Ramanujan's poems are remembered as enigmatic works of startling originality, sophistication and moving artistry.
-He was awarded the Sahitya Akademi Award ...more
+He was awarded the ...more on Wikipedia